jinkoo2/myocr-examples/README.md

 To run the express server, run the following commands
 ```
 >> cd html-javascript
+# Open index.js and replace {{your app token}} with your own app token.
 >> npm install
->> node server.js (before running this line, replace {{your app token}} with your app token.)
+>> node server.js
 ```

 Then open your web brower and go to http://localhost:3000.
-Then, select a image file with texts, and select the language, and click the OCR button.
+On the page, select a image file, select the language, and click the OCR button.